-ArcticX Will Explore Challenges, Opportunities To Unleash Energy Innovation
+ArcticX Explored Challenges, Opportunities To Unleash Energy Innovation

-Co-hosted by the Office of Technology Transitions and the Arctic Energy Office, ArcticX will showcase U.S. leadership in energy innovation and commercialization.
-It will also highlight the resourcefulness and resilience that define this traditionally underserved but strategically important region.
+Co-hosted by the Office of Technology Transitions and the Arctic Energy Office, ArcticX showcased U.S. leadership in energy innovation and commercialization.
+It also highlighted the resourcefulness and resilience that define this traditionally underserved but strategically important region.

-The series of events will bring together diverse Arctic stakeholders, including Alaska Natives, with industry entrepreneurs, university and laboratory researchers, and government leaders to:
+The series of events brought together diverse Arctic stakeholders, including Alaska Natives, with industry entrepreneurs, university and laboratory researchers, and government leaders to:

 - Discuss energy challenges, innovative solutions, and technology deployment opportunities

 - Learn about funding opportunities

 - Hear from organizations advancing clean energy in the Arctic